sirech/homepage2/src/pages/articles/2018-04-29-angular-from-react-part2/index.md

 For reasons that I do not quite understand, even running simple unit tests requires launching an instance of _Headless Chrome_.
 Coming from _Jest_, having to wait two minutes to run a single test drives me crazy.
 In theory there is a watch mode, but I was told that, at least on our project, it was not reliable at picking up changes.

 And speaking of running single tests, the only way I have found to run single tests is to use `fit` or `fdescribe` blocks, which is quite inconvenient.
 [It seems](https://stackoverflow.com/a/43669082/3785) that there is no easy way of achieving this, so I might have to give the watch mode another try.
-For now we had to configure [tslint](https://palantir.github.io/tslint/) so that it fails when you accidentally commit this blocks.
+For now we had to configure [tslint](https://palantir.github.io/tslint/) so that it fails when you accidentally commit a test using `fit` or `fdescribe`.
 Otherwise you might disable most of your test suite by mistake.

 In any case, this is a pretty big drawback.
 Having to wait for your simple test over and over totally takes me out of the flow, and is very tempting to take shortcuts and build a lot of changes at once, instead of testing them separately.
 I really hope that this is just me using the tool incorrectly, and that enlightment will come when I least expect it.
 My faith has not been rewarded thus far.